ibm-cloud-docs/cis/about.md

 ### Traffic scrubbing
 {: #traffic-scrubbing}

-{{site.data.keyword.cis_short_notm}} offers 59 Tbps of network capacity — 20 times bigger than the largest recorded DDoS attack.
+{{site.data.keyword.cis_short_notm}} offers 142 Tbps of global network edge capacity — around 40 times bigger than the largest recorded DDoS attack.

 When a DDoS attack occurs, {{site.data.keyword.cis_short_notm}} doesn't use scrubbing centers; the activity is analyzed on the edge, which helps to mitigate DDoS attacks closest to the source.